HafizAhmadHassan/DL-Projects/Data/README.md

 [stanford,Image , It contains pictures of different things] stanford -> imagefile.jpg
-[films, Image , It contains folders with the different films names and inside it contains images] films-> Folders movie names -> imagefiles.jpeg
+[films, Image , It contains folders with the different films names and inside it contains images] films-> Folders movie names -> key frames -> imagefiles.jpeg